-Accounts receivable primarily consists of fees from program services and are non-interest bearing.
-At June 30, 2022, and 2021, management believes no allowance for doubtful accounts is necessary.
-Included in accounts receivable at June 30, 2021 is \$315,702 due from the IRS related to the employee retention tax credit.
+Accounts receivable primarily consists of fees for contracted events and are non-interest bearing.
+At June 30, 2023, and 2022, management believes no allowance for doubtful accounts is necessary.

 Promises to Give

 Unconditional promises to give are recorded at net realizable value as they are substantially all due within one year.
 An allowance for doubtful accounts is recorded based upon management's analysis of specific balances and a general reserve based upon the total outstanding balances.
 Promises to give are written off when deemed uncollectable.